 I grew up smelling the wonderful smell of these delicious apples baking.
 So when I found some Macintosh apples yesterday, I had to share a fantastic baked apple recipe that is not only delicious, but super easy to make.
 Apples with cinnamon can be eaten by itself or topped with real fresh whipped cream or homemade vanilla ice cream for a real treat!
+I also used them in this great overnight oatmeal recipe as well!

 It is very quick to make and the perfect fall dessert for one person.
 But you could easily double or triple the recipe to serve more people!
 Serve this topped with homemade whipped cream or maybe some organic vanilla ice cream.